ldunham1/abstract_factories/README.md

 ##### Path Item Registration
 Items can be recursively discovered in any registered paths.
-This is useful where abstract subclasses are independent from each other and is more dynamic in design, for example contextually available functionality for extending a tool.
+This is useful where abstract subclasses are independent of each other and is more dynamic in design, for example contextually available functionality for extending a tool.
 Nested python files are dynamically imported and checked for viable items.

 `AbstractTypeFactory.register_path(directory)`